jess-excell/jess-excell/README.md

 ### About me
 👋 Hi there!
 I’m @jess-excell, and I'm a software engineering undergraduate. <br/>
 👀 I’m interested in application development and website development. <br/>
-⚡ In my spare time, I'm working on my dissertation project.
-It's called ExpendiPal.
-Check it out!<br />
+⚡ In my spare time, I'm working on my dissertation project.<br />
 📫 You can reach me on LinkedIn <a href="https://linkedin.com/in/jessica-excell/">here</a>.<br />

 <div align="center">